Closing Cost Credit vs Price Reduction: Why a Price Drop Is Smarter

 Many of the fees you’ll pay when you sell your home will be calculated as a percentage of your sale price.
 That means the lower the sale price, the less (generally) you’ll pay in fees.

-Take a look at your agent’s commission.
-The national average commission rate is 5.8%.
-Calculating from Offer A with a $250,000 purchase price, the commission owed would average $14,500.
-If you accept the second offer, the commission owed would average $14,210.
-That’s a savings of $290.
+When we take into account the listing agent’s fee and Offer A with a $250,000 purchase price, the commission owed would average $7,500.
+If you accept the second offer, the commission owed would average $7,350.
+That’s a savings of $150.

-2. You potentially reduce the taxable portion of the capital gain on your home sale.
+2. You potentially reduce the taxable portion of the capital gain on your home sale

 If the cash you plan to pocket from your home sale pushes you over the threshold for the capital gains tax exemption, accepting a price reduction rather than a closing cost credit may reduce the taxable portion of your gain.